My links this week have an abs...

 Here are some tips to keep your video from feeling stale, even if the settings and circumstances stay the same year after year.

 Asking questions while filming is a great way to add variety to your footage.
 Questions discourage people from smiling and waving at the camera.
-It’s also a great way to capture how your family members change, capturing their voices, their opinions, and even their vocabulary!
+It’s also a great way to capture how your family members change, their voices shift, and how their opinions develop!

 Not everyone is a videographer, but if you force the camera into someone’s hands, they are more than likely going to play along.
 Everyone has their own viewpoint and will most likely think of shots that would never have crossed your mind.
 Encouraging multiple layers of commentary also provides another layer of variety.

 Give the kids in your family (or the adults that act like children) a task or game that you can film.
-They can play a prank**, put on a little talent show, or simply play hide and seek.
-Most kids are looking for something fun to do during family parties anyway.
-You’ll find that once you provide it for them, they’ll be coming to you every year waiting for their new assignment.
+They can put on a little talent show, play hide and seek, build something, or tell some jokes.
+Most kids are looking for something fun to do during family parties anyway and are often very excited to receive their next assignment.

 Filming your family get-togethers every year shouldn’t feel like a boring task.
 It should be fun for everyone involved – including YOU!
 Using the above techniques will keep everyone engaged and keep your footage varied so that everyone, even your hyperactive nephew…

-…will be on the edge of their seat waiting to see what you’ve captured.
+…will be on the edge of his seat waiting to see what you’ve captured.